 Active listening requires you to be engaged with the audio.
 To make sure you pay attention during your listening activities, choose resources that you’re actually interested in.
 You’ll be more devoted to the content when you listen to language audiobooks that aren’t only appropriate to your level but also fall under genres that you genuinely enjoy.

 The same goes for foreign language audio and video clips.
 When you listen to and watch foreign language videos that align with your interests, hobbies and whatnot, you tend to pick up new words and concepts quicker because you’re invested in the topic.

-Every video is equipped with both foreign language subtitles and English subtitles, meaning you have all the information you need for comprehension.
+Every video is equipped with both foreign language subtitles and English subtitles, so you have all the information you need for comprehension.
 In case you need more info, you can also click on individual words in the captions to read extended definitions and sentence examples.